Airbus A320neo family: Accidents and incidents

+The A320neo family has recorded one airport-safety related hull-loss accident with no fatalities onboard and three fatalities on the ground as of June 2024.

+As of 2023, the A320neo family had experienced 0.11 fatal hull loss accidents for every million takeoffs and 0.11 total hull loss accidents for every million takeoffs.

-Accidents (airport-safety related)
+Accidents

-In September 2022, a TAP Air Portugal Airbus A320neo operating flight TP1492 from Lisbon to Conakry International Airport hit a motorbike during landing.
+On 2 September 2022, TAP Air Portugal Flight 1492, an Airbus A320neo registered as CS-TVI, from Lisbon to Conakry International Airport hit a motorbike during landing.
 Both occupants of the motorbike were killed and the aircraft received damage to its right engine.
 One rider of the motorbike was identified as the airport's security guard.

-On 18 November 2022, a LATAM Perú Airbus A320neo taking off from Jorge Chávez International Airport as Flight 2213 to Juliaca collided with a fire engine that was crossing the runway during a training exercise, killing two firefighters and injuring a third.
-All 102 passengers and 6 crew aboard escaped unharmed.
-The aircraft was reportedly written off.
+On 18 November 2022, LATAM Perú Flight 2213, an Airbus A320neo registered as CC-BHB, collided with a fire engine that was crossing the runway during takeoff from Lima, killing two firefighters and injuring a third, who died several months later.
+All 102 passengers and 6 crew aboard escaped, but 40 of them were injured, 4 of them seriously.
+The aircraft was written off.